-Remove the cheesecake from the smoker and the water bath, remove the protective foil wrap, tightly tent the top in foil, and set the cheesecake on a wire rack to cool at room temperature for 2 hours.
+Remove the cheesecake from the smoker and the water bath, tightly tent the top in foil, and set the cheesecake on a wire rack to cool at room temperature for two hours.

 A cheesecake can collapse in the center if you cool it too quickly, so if you’re baking it in an oven, turn off the oven and open the door briefly to let out some heat (or prop the door open with a spoon).
 Leave the cheesecake in the oven for 1 more hour, before cooling it on a rack at room temperature.

 Step 10: Glaze It

 Warm the glaze slightly if needed.
 Run a blunt knife around the edge to loosen the cheesecake from the ring (do not unclasp the springform ring!).

 Pour the glaze over the top of the cheesecake.
 Some of the glaze will run into the crack around the outside edge if you loosened it properly.

 Step 11: Freeze It

 After glazing, refrigerate the cheesecake for 3–4 hours or overnight.
-Then, cover the cheesecake with aluminum foil and freeze it for 8 hours or overnight.
+Then, cover the cheesecake with aluminum foil and freeze it for eight hours or overnight.
 To keep the foil from dipping into the glaze, place a round dinner plate upside-down on top of the springform pan before wrapping it in foil.
 Keep it frozen until you’re ready to slice it.